jmmckenz/examples/bonded-edge-image-builder-workaround/Readme.md

 3) Resulting build behavior:
    When booting to an image created with this workaround, nmc will be able to identify the system based on the ident-nic.
 The bond(s) should get created, but will not have any slaves assigned.
 The second run of nmc will **STILL** successfully identify the system and the setup process should complete, including the setting of hostname.
 During combustion, the pre-defined nmconnection files should be copied over to /etc/NetworkManager/system-connections/.
 Since we have no slaves for the bond, this should leave us in a networkless state on the system.

    Once the install media is ejected, reboot the system.
 When the system comes back up, NetworkManager should configure the bonds, and attach the slaves as defined in the nmconnection files provided in os-files to the corresponding interface-names.
-If an nmconnection file has an interface-name configured that is not on the system, NetworkManager should ignore that connection and leave it down.  the "eth1" connection is the orphaned ident-nic.
+If an nmconnection file has an interface-name configured that is not on the system, NetworkManager should ignore that connection and leave it down.  the "eth1" connection in the code block below is the orphaned ident-nic.
 ```
 elemental1:/usr/local # nmcli con show
 NAME           UUID                                  TYPE      DEVICE